 - European Commission's gender equality provisions e.g. directives on equal pay, equal treatment of men and women in employment or in statutory social security schemes

-- Europe 2020 Strategy and its ‘flagship initiative’ on the fight against poverty establishing European Platform against Poverty and Social Exclusion
+- Europe 2020 Strategy and its ‘flagship initiative’ on the fight against poverty establishing an European Platform against Poverty and Social Exclusion

 - Open Method of Coordination – EU policy framework to develop a comprehensive social inclusion strategy on social protection and social inclusion with direct involvement of all relevant stakeholders, including people experiencing poverty and social exclusion